cyurkon/AnnouncerBot/README.md

 2. Create a new slack workspace that you can use to test in.
 3. Create a [slack app](https://api.slack.com/apps) and link it to your newly created workspace.
 4. Go to 'App Home' from the side panel and update the Oauth stuff.
 These are the permissions for the bot.
 General read and write stuff are what you will need.
 5. Create your OAuth access token on this page.
-Copy this token and execute `export SLACK_BOT_TOKEN='<your_auth_token>'` in the base directory.
-This creates it as an environmental variable.
+Copy this token.
+Then within your local repo run `cp expected_environment.py environment.py` to create a copy of the expected environment.
+This will hold our environment variables which are keys.
+These are unique to our individual environments (most of the time).
+Update SLACK_BOT_TOKEN with the copied token.
 6. Go to 'Slash Commands' from the side panel in the slack app and add the appropriate endpoints.
 These are in `./bot/app.py`.
 The base url will be generated when you run ngrok.
 For example, running `ngrok http 3000` will show a base url of 'http://ef0eb7abb91a.ngrok.io', so my full url for a command would be something like 'http://ef0eb7abb91a.ngrok.io/slack/practice'
 7. Go to 'Interactivity & Shortcuts' and add the `/slack/events` endpoint.
 This should be added here and not in the slash commands.
 8. Make sure python3 and pip are installed on your system.